A tiny macOS service

 finally in sync.

-When macOS dims your MacBook — manually or via the ambient sensor — ddc-mirror writes the same brightness to your external monitor over DDC/CI.
+When macOS dims your MacBook — manually or via the ambient sensor — ddc-mirror applies the same brightness to each external monitor, using hardware control when it can and a color-profile-aware fallback when it can't.
 No menu bar.
 No hotkeys.
 No telemetry.
 Just brightness.

 brew install emin93/tap/ddc-mirror